edbennett/lava-ros-lectures/decks/generation/slides.md

 &mdash;[CC BY-SA Trio3D](https://commons.wikimedia.org/wiki/File:Three_stages_of_disc_rot_(PDO_UK).png)

 Script:
+Computer hard drives,
+SSDs,
+backup tapes,
+and cloud storage
+will generally not hold a perfect record for eternity of every single bit of data you store.
+Over time,
-Computer hard drives, SDs, backup tapes, and cloud storage will generally not hold a perfect record for eternity of every single bit of data you store.
-Over time, degradation of the material, manufacturing defects becoming apparent, and environmental factors (up to and including passing cosmic rays flipping bits) can all cause data to be modified on disk.
-Because of this, configurations we store should always include a way of verifying that the data we read are the same as those that were written in the first place.
+degradation of the material,
+manufacturing defects becoming apparent, and environmental factors
+(up to and including passing cosmic rays flipping bits) can all cause data to be modified on disk.
+Because of this,
+configurations we store should always include a way of verifying that the data we read are the same as those that were written in the first place.

 -